Lump or mass (musculoskeletal) | Medical Council of Canada

 Key Objectives

-Given a patient with a musculoskeletal lump or mass, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan, in particular to distinguish benign from malignant.
+Given a patient with a musculoskeletal lump or mass, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
+In particular, they will distinguish benign lumps or masses from those that are malignant.

 Enabling Objectives